Will Purdue cover the spread vs. Xavier? Betting Trends, Record ATS

 Purdue vs Xavier Betting Records & Stats

-- The Boilermakers covered the spread 14 times in 35 games last year.
+- The Boilermakers beat the spread 14 times in 35 games last season.

 Purdue vs. Xavier Over/Under Stats